osuplace/link/README.md

-# Link
+# osu.place Link

+> Easily connect osu! accounts to your Discord server!

-Link is a Discord Connection service to allow you to connect your osu! account to Discord.
+osu.place Link is a Discord third-party app that provides a Linked Role connection to allow you to link your osu! account to Discord, use it as a requirement for a Linked Role, and show it on your Server Profile.

+If you're looking to use this in your own Discord server, you **don't need to host it yourself**!
+Just visit [link.osu.place](https://link.osu.place/) and add it to your server, then [add a linked role](https://support.discord.com/hc/en-us/articles/10388356626711-Connections-Linked-Roles-Admins).

-## Installation
+## Installation + Development

 0. `git clone --recurse-submodules https://github.com/osuplace/link && cd link`
 1. `yarn install` (install dependencies)